tangjianpku/tangjianpku.github.io/_pages/about.md

 * <span style="color:red">New!!</span> Received a Microsoft-Mila collaboration grant on "Towards Combining Statistical Relational Learning and Graph Neural Networks for Reasoning".
 Thanks Microsoft!
 * <span style="color:red">New!!</span> Received a Collaborative Research and Development Grant on "Intelligent Design through Graph Generation with Deep Generative Models and Reinforcement Learning" from National Research Council Canada (NRC).
 Thanks NRC!
 * <span style="color:red">New!!</span> I am teaching a new course [Deep Learning and Applications](https://deepgraphlearning.github.io/coursewebsite/) this semester!
-* <span style="color:red">New!!</span> Two papers on graph representation learning for drug discovery are accepted to ICLR'2020!!
-* <span style="color:red">New!!</span> We released the [codes](https://github.com/DeepGraphLearning/pLogicNet) of the pLogicNet model in our NeurIPS'19 paper "Probabilistic Logic Neural Networks for Reasoning"
-* <span style="color:red">New!!</span> We just released our GraphVite system, which is super effecient and only takes one minute to learn the node embeddings of a graph with one million nodes.
-It now supports three different tasks including node embeddings, knowledge graph embeddings, and graph&high-dimensional data visualization.
-For more information, check this [link](https://graphvite.io/)
-* <span style="color:red">New!!</span> We just released a library of recommender systems with deep neural networks including session-based recommendation, feature-based recommendation, and social recommenddation.
-For more information, check this [link](https://github.com/DeepGraphLearning/RecommenderSystems)
-* We just released the source codes of our RotatE model.
-The codes are available at [link](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding).
 * I am quite honoured to be named to the first cohort of Canada CIFAR Artificial Intelligence Chairs (CCAI Chair).[CIFAR News1](https://www.cifar.ca/cifarnews/2018/12/06/trudeau-meets-with-newly-appointed-canada-cifar-ai-chairs) [CIFAR News2](https://www.cifar.ca/cifarnews/2018/12/03/29-researchers-named-to-first-cohort-of-canada-cifar-artificial-intelligence-chairs)
 * Tutorial "Graph representation learning" by William L. Hamilton and me has been accepted by AAAI'19.
 See you at Hawaii!!
  Slides ([Part 0](/files/AAAI19/aaai-grltutorial-part0-intro.pdf), [Part I](/files/AAAI19/aaai-grltutorial-part1-nodereps.pdf), [Part II](/files/AAAI19/aaai-grltutorial-part2-gnns.pdf), [Part III](/files/AAAI19/aaai-grltutorial-part3-generation.pdf))